Spiral Omelet Supreme Recipe

 - 1-1/4 teaspoons Italian seasoning, divided

-- Line the bottom and sides of a greased 15-in. x 10-in. x 1-in. baking pan with parchment paper; grease the paper and set aside.
+- Preheat oven to 375°.
+Line the bottom and sides of a greased 15x10x1-in. baking pan with parchment paper; grease the paper and set aside.

 - Turn omelet onto a work surface; peel off parchment paper.
 Sprinkle with the vegetable mixture, mozzarella cheese, tomato and 1 teaspoon Italian seasoning.
 Roll up jelly-roll style, starting with a short side.
 Place on a serving platter.
 Sprinkle with remaining Parmesan cheese and Italian seasoning.
 Yield: 8 servings.